This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Oats: Use old-fashioned oats to achieve the ideal texture in your baked oatmeal.
-Leftover oats can be used in Oatmeal Raisin Cookies, a Strawberry Crisp, or Gingerbread Granola.
+• Oats: Use old-fashioned oats for the best texture.
+Extra oats can be used in recipes like Oatmeal Raisin Cookies, Strawberry Crisp, Blackberry Crisp, or Gingerbread Granola.

-• Cinnamon and salt: A dash of cinnamon elevates the dish, but feel free to get creative with other spices like nutmeg or allspice.
+• Cinnamon and Salt: A pinch of cinnamon adds warmth to the oatmeal.
+Feel free to experiment with other spices like nutmeg or allspice.

-• Milk: You can use cow’s milk of any fat content, or plant-based alternatives like almond, soy, or coconut milk work well too.
+• Milk: Use cow’s milk of any fat content or plant-based options like almond, soy, or coconut milk.

 Recipe Variations

-• Tropical Baked Oatmeal: Use coconut milk as the wet ingredient and add in chunks of pineapple and shredded coconut for a tropical vibe.
+• Tropical Baked Oatmeal: Swap the milk for coconut milk, and mix in chunks of pineapple and shredded coconut for a tropical twist.

-• Mocha Infused: Add a teaspoon of instant coffee powder and chocolate chips to the oat mixture for a mocha-inspired delight.
+• Mocha Baked Oatmeal: Add 1 teaspoon of instant coffee powder and a handful of chocolate chips for a rich, mocha-inspired treat.

-• Savory Baked Oatmeal: Skip the fruit and sweeteners, and instead incorporate finely chopped spinach, feta cheese, and a dash of black pepper for a savory version.
+• Savory Baked Oatmeal: Omit the fruit and sweeteners.
+Instead, mix in chopped spinach, crumbled feta, and a pinch of black pepper for a savory option.

-• Pumpkin Spice Oatmeal: In the fall, or whenever you’re in the mood, replace part of the wet mixture with pumpkin puree and add pumpkin spice seasoning.
+• Pumpkin Spice Oatmeal: Replace part of the milk with pumpkin puree and stir in pumpkin spice for a cozy fall-inspired breakfast.

 RELATED: 15 Easy Dessert Recipes For One